-Whether you’re minimizing your wardrobe after a Marie Kondo marathon or want to do a deep spring clean, donating your unneeded clothes is sustainable and charitable.
+Whether you’re minimizing your wardrobe after a Marie Kondo marathon or want to do a deep spring clean, donating your unneeded clothing is sustainable and charitable.
 Over 20 billion pounds of textiles end up in landfills every year, and only 10% get donated to charities or to secondhand stores.
 Recycling your old clothes is simultaneously altering the approach to retail, the environmental crisis, and humanitarian aid for a wholesome and inventive way to rework the fashion industry.
 Donating used clothes to shelters or stores that give back is a great way to do some clearing out while still feeling good about helping others in Toronto.

-If you’re looking to donate old clothes, check out these 20 places all located here in Toronto!
+If you’re looking to donate old clothing, check out these places all located here in Toronto!

 You can drop off your gently used clothing, homeware, and furniture at your local Salvation Army Thrift Store for someone else to enjoy.
 After all, another person’s trash is another’s treasure.

 Value Village’s work with nonprofits allows you to maximize the use of your unworn clothing by strengthening your community and planet!

 With 11 locations across the GTA, Habitat ReStore sells your unique home goods in its vintage and antiques store.
 Donate furniture, appliances, and décor to be purchased at sale price!

 This second-hand shop will purchase your lightly-used goods so your brand-name purchases won’t go to waste.
 Now both you and the new wearer can score on this double-whammy.

 Diabetes Canada makes it easy for you to recycle your unworn clothes by scheduling a pick up or finding a donation box.
 Prepare your garments in a 67-litre garbage bag or housewares in a box that don’t exceed 40 pounds, schedule a pick up, and leave outside your door.